Can You Get Norovirus Twice? And When? A Complete Answer.

 • People who don’t follow the recommended hygienic methods.

-• Older ages, who have a weaker immune response to the virus.
+• Older individuals, who have a weaker immune response to the virus.

 • Any conditions affecting your immunity, such as leukemia, HIV, cancer chemotherapy, and autoimmune diseases.